gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 This command prompts you for your Azure AD credentials that are used to acquire an access token.
 This token is then combined with the web application details so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the web app /API in Azure AD.

-### Example 4: AIP classic client only -  Step 1 of 2 to set the authentication credentials for a service account that can't interactively sign in
+### Example 4: (Classic client only) Step 1 of 2 to set the authentication credentials for a service account that can't interactively sign in
 ```
 PS C:\> (Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "+LBkMvddz?WrlNCK5v0e6_=meM59sSAn" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f").token | clip
 Acquired application access token on behalf of the user